 Soul of the World by David Mealing.
 Orbit, 2017.
 Paperback.
 656 pages.

 It seems that 2017 has been a ridiculously fantastic year for fantasy so far, and David Mealing has only helped continue that trend with his debut fantasy novel Soul of the World, the first in a planned trilogy.
-I was so interested in this book when I came across it as an upcoming release and knew that I would have to pick it up -- and it has easily turned out to be one of my favorite fantasy books.
-If you want a brief synopsis of the book, I suggest visiting the Goodreads page or another bookstore page, as I'm not sure I could do this book justice.
-Now let's just jump into the review!
+I was incredibly interested in this book when I came across it as an upcoming release and knew that I would have to pick it up -- and it has easily turned out to be one of my favorite fantasy books of the year.
+If you want a brief synopsis of the book, I suggest visiting the Goodreads page or another bookstore page, as I'm not sure I could do this book justice, so let's just jump into the review!

 Soul of the World has a strong start, but it still took me a little while to fully feel as if I had my footing.
 This is complex world that does require you to pay attention, but it absolutely pays off.
-Once I started getting into the thick of things, I was suddenly sucked into this world without even realizing it.
+Once I started getting into the thick of things, I was suddenly sucked into this world without even realizing it and my initial hesitations vanished.

-The magic system is incredibly unique and interesting.
+The magic system is unique and really well-developed.
 I'm usually pretty impressed with the inventive magic systems that fantasy authors develop, but this one in particular blew me away.
-There was something about it that just felt very fresh and creative to me -- moreso than other fantasy books I've read lately.
-I almost got some video game-esque vibes to me at times due to how the magic was used and how much magic a character had available to them in their stores -- and I mean this comparison in the best way possible.
+There was something about it that just felt very fresh and creative to me moreso than other fantasy books I've read lately.
+I almost got some video game-esque vibes due to how the magic was specifically used and how much magic a character had available to them in their stores.
+It's a very visual sort of magic system where I felt like I could really see how the magic was used.
 Simply the notion of having a certain supply or ability to use certain threads of magic was particularly intriguing to me.
 I was also really impressed with how Mealing revealed the magic and how it was revealed and expanded gradually throughout the story, feeding bits of information at a time until I finally felt like I had a good grasp on it.
+This can really bother me in some books, but Mealing did a great job of feeding it to the reader.

-Also, as someone who can be easily confused by complex fantasy worlds, I can easily be put off by being dropped into a world with no idea anything that's going on (ahem - looking at you, Malazan).
-However, Mealing did something special.
-Although he introduced us to this world by first dropping us into it, he some just made it work really well.
+In addition, as someone who can be confused by complex fantasy worlds, I can easily be put off by being dropped into a world with no idea anything that's going on.
+However, Mealing did something special and although he introduced us to this world by first dropping us into it, he made it work really well.
 He teased just enough information and intrigue to keep me going, and by the time I was almost halfway through I realized that I had just completely lost myself in this world the lives of each character.

-Arak'Jur also provided an intriguing POV, and probably took me the longest to get through because of the complexity of the chapter.
-The names were fairly confusing at first, and I felt worried that I would be confused for the entire book... but eventually it all fell into place and I was hooked before I knew it.
-There is a lot to take in in Arak'Jur's chapters, but I really enjoyed his character.
+Arak'Jur also provided an intriguing POV, and probably took me the longest to get through because of the complexity of his chapters.
+The names were fairly confusing at first and I felt worried that I would be confused for the entire book... but eventually it all fell into place and I was hooked before I knew it.
+There is a lot to take in in Arak'Jur's chapters, but I really enjoyed his character and that's what made me want to keep going.
 I liked reading from an older male perspective, especially since he was a guardian of his tribe, which added an interesting dynamic to his character.
-I enjoyed reading the customs and cultures of his tribe and surrounding tribes, and I do hope to see more about these developed in the next book.
+I enjoyed reading the customs and cultures of his tribe and surrounding tribes, and I do hope to see more about these developed in the next book because I think that there is a lot of potential in there.

-One last note: There are also multiple 'interludes' which, I'll admit, I groaned a little when I saw them at first, but they were fantastic.
+One last note: There are also multiple 'interludes' which, I'll admit, I groaned a little when I saw them at first because we all know what those can be like in dense fantasy books--but they were fantastic.
 They actually added valuable information the story that I enjoyed reading..
 Do you know how rare that is?
 I was thrilled!

 *I received a physical review copy of Soul of the World courtesy of Orbit Books in exchange for an honest review.
 This in no way affect my enjoyment of the book.*